cold-storage/glo.sh/2017/1106-mongo-dump-restore.md

 # Migrate MongoDB from Heroku to Azure

-If you have a relatively small MongoDB that you need to migrate from Heroku to Azure, this will do the trick.
+If you have a relatively small MongoDB that you need to export from Heroku and import into Azure, this will do the trick.

 If you don't have MongoDB installed on your machine, but you do have Docker, this will get you to a bash prompt where you can run the